1,2-Bis(diphenylphosphino)ethane: Reactions

-Treatment of dppe with conventional oxidants such as hydrogen peroxide (HO), aqueous bromine (Br), etc., produces dppeO in low yield (e.g., 13%) as a result of non-selective oxidation.
-Selective mono-oxidation of dppe can be achieved by reaction with PhCHBr to give dppeO.
+Treatment of dppe with hydrogen peroxide produces the phosphine oxides (C6H5)2P(O)CH2CH2P(C6H5)2 and (C6H5)2P(O)CH2CH2P(O)(C6H5)2.
+Selective mono-oxidation of dppe can be achieved by benzylation followed by hydrolysis:

 Hydrogenation of dppe gives the ligand bis(dicyclohexylphosphino)ethane.

 Coordination complexes

 Many coordination complexes of dppe are known, and some are used as homogeneous catalysts.
 Dppe is almost invariably chelating, although there are examples of monodentate (e.g., W(CO)_{5}(dppe)) and of bridging behavior.
 The natural bite angle is 86°.